bartelink/ErikSchierboom.github.io/_posts/2014-08-16-being-lazy.md

 We replaced our boilerplate code with a `Lazy<string>` instance.
 When creating this instance, we provide it with a lambda expression that will be used to compute the return value.
 Note that the lambda expression is **not** executed when the instance is created, it is only stored for later use.

-When the `Value` property of a `Lazy<T>` instance is accessed, it checks if the value has already been calculated; if so, it returns that value and if not, it calculates the value and then returns it.
+When the `Value` property of a `Lazy<T>` instance is accessed, it checks if the value has already been calculated; if so, it returns that value and if not, it calculates the value, stores it and then returns it.

 You can use the `IsValueCreated` property to check if the `Value` has already been calculated: